 Why do you no longer perform URD?

 The Coleman Institute performed over 300 URD procedures in a hospital and had no major complications.
 However because of the risks involved, the patients discomfort level and the high cost, we developed a new technique that would be just as successful and yet avoid the problems of URD.
-We have now performed over 1,600 Accelerated Detoxifications and find the technique is vastly superior to our experience with URD.
+We have now performed thousands of Accelerated Detoxifications since 2001 and find the technique is vastly superior to our experience with URD.

 Why is the Accelerated Detox Technique so much better than URD?